-The IT staff of the Ohio Department of Transportation (ODOT) used to spend a lot of time scrubbing data in order to meet federal reporting requirements.
-In fact, they came to the realization that data was the third most expensive asset they maintained after roads and bridges.
+The IT staff of the Ohio Department of Transportation (ODOT) used to spend a lot of time scrubbing data to meet federal reporting requirements.
+They realized that data was the third most expensive asset they maintained after roads and bridges.

 To solve this problem, they partnered with Data Transfer Solutions to develop a tailored data governance framework and program to establish rules and guidelines for all enterprise data activities.
 Adopting a unified set of data standards has allowed ODOT to greatly reduce the amount of time and effort required to assimilate data by increasing data quality and consistency.